Making Room at the Drafting Table:

 Elinor Linney, P.Eng., on graduation day in 1948 after earning her engineering degree from McGill University.

 Born in Charlottetown, P.E.I., in 1927, Linney grew up unaware of the issue of gender inequality that was evolving at the time.
 Her father, an engineer with the Canadian National Railway, had always encouraged her to study engineering, instilling in her the approach of solving challenges using knowledge, strategy, and skill.
 It wasn’t until she started attending McGill University that she realized the importance of the path she was on—she was the second woman to be admitted to an engineering program at the university and the first woman to be accepted into its electrical engineering program.
-She became the first female engineer licensed in Quebec when she graduated in 1948.
+She became the first woman engineer licensed in Quebec when she graduated in 1948.

 She could have considered these firsts as a sign of things to come.
 Instead, she considered them challenges, believing that showing and doing were the way to change opinion.
 She had gained entrance into what was considered a man’s world, and she was determined to show she belonged at the drafting table because of her qualifications.
 Things gradually changed in the final years of her career, but she spent her professional life bringing attention to the discrimination that was keeping bright, talented minds from joining the profession.